Empowering small internet service providers worldwide

 15000+

-Routers 1 Unlimited
+Routers 3 Unlimited

 Frequently Asked Questions

-Do I need any technical skills to setup Zima?
+Do I need to install Zima?

 Do I need a public IP to use Zima?